MA EPHT - Cancer

 How does MA EPHT track cancer incidence?

-How are perceived cancer clusters evaluated?
+How are patterns of cancer evaluated?

-The number of diagnoses of a specific cancer type that occur over a certain time among residents of a city, town, or census tract is compared to the number that would be expected based on the statewide experience.
-Statistics tell us if the difference between the observed and expected number of diagnoses is meaningful or likely due to random chance.
+DPH looks at the number of diagnoses of a specific cancer type that occur over a certain time in a city, town, or census tract.
+This number is compared to the number that would be expected based on the statewide experience.
+The difference between the observed and expected numbers of diagnoses may be statistically meaningful or due to random chance.
 For screening-level reviews, analysts assess this data over time to look for trends.
-They also look at the ages at diagnosis, specific cancer cell type (called histology), and relevant risk factors.
-Analysts use mapping software (called Geographic Information Systems, or GIS) to look at the point pattern of cancer diagnoses relative to population density, distance to contaminated sites, or other factors.
-Taken together, this information can indicate whether an unusual pattern of cancer exists.
-In some cases, the findings may warrant additional public health investigation.
+They also look at:

-Cancer incidence evaluations are available online for many regions and communities in Massachusetts.
+Cancer incidence evaluations previously conducted by the DPH Bureau of Climate and Environmental Health are available for many regions and communities in Massachusetts.

 For more information on challenges and limitations of investigating patterns of cancer, see CDC’s fact sheet.